Bali Process: The Bali Process Government and Business Forum (GABF)

 At the Sixth Bali Process Ministerial Conference of March 2016, Ministers recognized the need to engage the private sector to combat human trafficking, forced labour, worst forms of child labour and related exploitation.

 In 2017, the Bali Process was expanded to include the private sector by launching the Bali Process Government and Business Forum in Perth, Western Australia.
-Mr Andrew Forrest AO, Chairman of Fortescue Metals Group and Mr Eddy Sariaatmadja, founder and Chairman of the Emtek Group, were appointed as the joint Business Co-Chairs from Australia and Indonesia respectively.
+Andrew Forrest, chairman of Fortescue and Eddy Sariaatmadja, founder and chairman of Emtek, were appointed as the joint Business Co-Chairs from Australia and Indonesia respectively.
 The Walk Free Foundation is the Forum's secretariat, and maintains an online business hub for all stakeholders.

 In August 2018, the Second Government and Business Forum was held in Nusa Dua, Indonesia alongside the Seventh Bali Process Ministerial Conference.
 Ministers confirmed the Forum as a permanent additional track to the Bali Process and endorsed the "AAA Recommendations" put forward by business delegates.
 The Forum is closed to the public, but written statements from government and business are published online.